Pink Floyd: Live at Pompeii: Legacy

-The rock band Korn filmed a similar show, Korn Live: The Encounter, in June 2010 to promote their ninth studio album, Korn III: Remember Who You Are.
-The show took place in a crop circle in Bakersfield, California, and had no audience beyond the crew workers.

-Radiohead were noted for being fans of the film and regularly watched it when on tour.
+Radiohead were noted as being fans of the film, and regularly watched it when on tour.
 According to bassist Colin Greenwood, his brother Jonny made the whole band watch the film, saying "now this is how we should do videos".
 Colin, however, was critical of the direction, which he described as "Dave Gilmour sitting on his arse playing guitar and Roger Waters with long greasy hair, sandals and dusty flares, staggers over and picks up this big beater and whacks this gong.
 Ridiculous."

-In July 2016, Gilmour returned to the amphitheatre where the filming took place and performed two live concerts, this time with an audience.
-While there, he was named an honorary citizen of Pompeii and made a short documentary with English classicist Mary Beard that featured Adrian Maben, as can be seen in the subsequent film, Live at Pompeii (2017).
+In July 2016, Gilmour returned to the amphitheatre where the filming took place and performed two live concerts, as part of his Rattle That Lock Tour.
+While there, he was named an honorary citizen of Pompeii.
+The concerts were recorded and released in 2017 as Live at Pompeii.
+Nick Mason also returned to Pompeii in July 2023, when his band Nick Mason's Saucerful of Secrets, focused on performing Pink Floyd material prior to The Dark Side of the Moon, performed at the Pompeii Grand Theatre.
+He was also named an honorary citizen of Pompeii on the occasion.